-In order to answering the above questions, we mainly make the following contributions.
-Firstly, we propose a new approach (Section 4) to better control the degree of generalization than existing approaches (Section 3) in model learning.
+Contributions We mainly make the following contributions in order to answer the above research questions.
+Firstly, we propose a new approach (Sect.
+4) to better control the degree of generalization than existing approaches (Sect.
+3) in probabilistic model learning.
 The approach is inspired by our observations on the limitations of existing learning approaches.
-Experiment results show that our approach converges faster than existing approaches while providing better or similar analysis results.
+Experiment results show that our approach converges faster and learns models which are much smaller than those learned by existing approaches while providing better or similar analysis results.
+We consider it is an advantage to learn smaller models as they are often easier to comprehensive and easier to model check.
 Secondly, we develop a software toolkit ZIQIAN, realizing previously proposed learning approaches for PMC as well as our approach so as to systematically study and compare them in a fair way.
-Lastly, we conduct an empirical study on comparing different model learning approaches against a suite of benchmark systems, two real world systems, as well as randomly generated models (Section 5).
+The tool is written in a generic manner and is friendly to extension.
+Thirdly, we conduct an empirical study on comparing different model learning approaches against a suite of benchmark systems, two real-world systems, as well as randomly generated models (Sect.
+6).
 One of our findings suggests that learning models for model checking might not be as effective compared to SMC given the same time limit.
 However, the learned models may be useful when manual modeling is impossible.
-From a broader point of view, our work is a first step towards investigating the recent trend on adopting machine learning techniques to solve software engineering problems.
-We remark there are extensive existing research on learning non-probabilistic models (e.g., [5]), which is often designed for different usage and is thus beyond the scope of this work.
-We review related work and conclude this paper in Section 6.
+Lastly, we investigate learning in the context of abstraction to deal with the state space explosion problem and reduce the cost of learning.
+We show that current abstraction technique for probabilistic model learning can only work for a limited class of properties.
+Thus, it is worth investigating how to do abstraction for learning properly.
+From a broader point of view, our work is a first step toward investigating the recent trend on adopting machine learning techniques to solve software engineering problems.
+We remark that there is an extensive amount of existing research on learning nonprobabilistic models (e.g., [1]), which is often designed for different usage and is thus beyond the scope of this work.
+We review related work and conclude this paper in Sect.
+7.